AccelByte/lootbox-roll-function-grpc-plugin-server-java/demo/cli/README.md

 ## Build

-To build this CLI sample app, execute the following command.
+To build this CLI demo app, execute the following command.

 ```bash
 $ ./gradlew installDist